 Obama tells Congress U.S. deploying up to 275 troops to Iraq

-WASHINGTON (Reuters) - President Barack Obama told Congress on Monday the United States was deploying up to 275 military personnel to provide support and security for U.S. personnel and the country's embassy in Baghdad after militants seized control of the north of the country.
+June 16 - President Barack Obama tells Congress the U.S. is deploying up to 275 military personnel to Iraq as support and security for U.S. interests, as militants seize control of the north of the country.
+Mana Rabiee reports.

 ▲ Hide Transcript

 ▶ View Transcript